The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 • Brake fluid

-Now you have the tools in your hand, proceed to follow the steps to change the brake pads.
+Now that you have the tools in your hand follow the steps to change the brake pads.

 Step 1: Removing the Wheel

 While changing brake pads, you want to work on one wheel at a time.
-The first thing you need to do is to remove the wheel.
+The first thing you need to do is remove the wheel.
 Use a lug wrench to loosen the lug nuts that hold the wheel in place.
-After you have loosened the nuts, use the jack to lift the car slightly above the ground.
-And then take out the wheel.
+After you have loosened the nuts, use the jack to lift the car slightly above the ground, and then take out the wheel.

 Related Wheel: How To Change Front Wheel Bearing On Dodge Ram 1500